Affarsverken/iot-startkit/README.md

 - `quick-start` - A minimal example of how to join a LoRaWAN network and send your first uplink package
 - `door-sensor` - Send an uplink when a door is opened or closed
-- `motion-detector` - Send an uplink when movement is detected
 - `temperature-and-humidity` - Periodically send temperature and humidity values